-Elevations across the PL 445 and PL 209 range between 250 mAHD3 and 465 mAHD.
-Topographic highs are present in the south of PL 209.
-The Project is located within the Upper Dawson River sub-basin, which is part of the Fitzroy River Basin.
-The divide between the Dawson sub-basin and the Balonne Rivers sub-basin is located at the southern extent of PL 209.
+Elevations across ATP 2059 range between 250 mAHD3 and 290 mAHD.
+Topographic highs are located towards the northwest and southwest of ATP 2059.
+ATP 2059 is located within the Upper Dawson River sub-basin, which is part of the Fitzroy River Basin.